fruitsamples/SeismicXML/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS

+Version 2.1
+- Update artwork and added NSXMLParserDelegate protocol.

+Version 2.0
+- Updated for and tested with iOS 4.0 SDK.

+Version 1.9
+- Proper formatting of dates, fixed earthquake reporting URLs due to changes in USGS page, removed unused frameworks, improved error reporting, now using KVO for table view updates.

 Version 1.8
 - Added separate use of NSURLConnection to asynchronously download data instead of using NSXMLParser -initWithContentsOfURL.
 Upgraded for 3.0 SDK due to deprecated APIs.